abde92/79-GHz-RADAR-modeling-and-Simulation-From-Signal-generation-to-targets-detection/README.md

 Main script called RADAR_Demo is written as a live script ( use a matlab version supporting the type of files .mlx)

-Run only called RADAR_Demo, functions will be called during script is running
+Run only RADAR_Demo, functions will be called during script is running